Maria Rudnitskaya: Biography

-In 1932, after graduating from seven-year school Maria Rudnitskaya comes to Leningrad.
-In 1935 Maria Rudnitskaya entered at the Tavricheskaya Art School, where she studied of A. Gromov, S. Bootler, V. Levitsky, V. Oreshnikov, and M. Aslamazian.
+In 1932, after graduating, Maria Rudnitskaya came to Leningrad.
+In 1935, Maria Rudnitskaya entered the Tavricheskaya Art School, where she studied with A. Gromov, S. Bootler, V. Levitsky, V. Oreshnikov, and M. Aslamazian.

-In 1939 Maria Rudnitskaya graduated from Tavricheskaya Art School.
-In the same year she entered at the first cours of Department of Painting of the Leningrad Institute of Painting, Sculpture and Architecture, where she studied of Semion Abugov, Boris Fogel, Mikhail Bernshtein, and Igor Grabar.
+In 1939, Maria Rudnitskaya graduated from Tavricheskaya Art School.
+In the same year, she entered the Department of Painting of the Leningrad Institute of Painting, Sculpture and Architecture, where she studied with Semion Abugov, Boris Fogel, Mikhail Bernshtein, and Igor Grabar.